EssayGrader Help

 • Security & Privacy

-Become familiar with the new Home screen If this is first time you are logging in to EssayGrader v4.0 you will be presented with an empty Home screen.
-Even if you are an existing user, it will look startingly different.
+Become familiar with the new Home screen If this is first time you are logging in to EssayGrader v4 you will be presented with an empty Home screen.
+Even if you are an existing user who is just returning to the platform, it will look quite different.
 Let's dive in!
-The EssayGrader v4.0 Home Screen A short tour Let's take a tour of the new Home screen.
-The numbered markers in the screenshot below match up withSome readers
+For a 60 second demo of the new Home screen, check out the video in our Video Tutorials section.
+For a detailed written walkthroSome readers

 • Step 2 - Create a folder structure manually